Home » Recipes » Breakfast » Quick And Easy Applesauce Muffins Recipe

 These applesauce muffins will taste even better when made with ingredients you love.
 If you want to switch things up or want to use ingredients you have on hand, here are my recommended substitutions:

-• All-purpose flour: Replace with whole wheat flour or a 1:1 gluten-free flour blend.
+• All-purpose flour: Replace with a 1:1 gluten-free flour blend.

-• Sugars: Use coconut sugar or maple sugar for a more natural sweetness.
+• Sugars: Use coconut sugar or maple sugar for a more natural sweetness and stronger flavor.

-• Ground cinnamon: Ground nutmeg, cardamom, or ginger are good swaps or addition to ground cinnamon.
+• Ground cinnamon: Ground nutmeg, cardamom, or ginger are good swaps or additions to ground cinnamon.
 You can also try apple pie or pumpkin pie spice.

-• Walnuts: Swap with pecans, almonds, or sunflower seeds.
+• Walnuts: Swap with pecans, almonds, or pumpkin seeds for a nut-free option.

 Expert Tips